Coarsening dynamics for spiral and disordered waves in active Potts models: Results and Discussion

 The domains in spiral waves have a rectangular shape elongating along the axial directions of the square lattice [$(x,y)=(1, 0)$ and $(0, 1)$], as shown in Fig.~\ref{fig:q3}(b).
-As a result, correlation functions along the diagonal directions [$(x,y)=(1, \pm 1)$] decay slightly faster than those along the axial directions [Fig.~S1(a)], with the corresponding correlation length being slightly ($\simeq 10$\%) smaller [Fig.~S2(b)].
+As a result, correlation functions along the diagonal directions [$(x,y)=(1, \pm 1)$] decay slightly faster than those along the axial directions [Fig.~\ref{fig:acf}(a)], with the corresponding correlation length being slightly ($\simeq 10$\%) smaller [Fig.~S2(b)].
 However, this geometrical influence on coarsening dynamics is negligible, as discussed in Sec.~\ref{sec:tri}.
+Owing o the shape change in domains, the correlation functions are not self-similar during the coarsening [compare the green and red curves in Fig.~\ref{fig:acf}(a)].
 Overall, the LAC law is maintained at $q=3$, even under nonequilibrium conditions, except for a transient increase in $n_{\mathrm{cl}}^{1/2}$.